typograph/pysimiam/doc/coursera.rst

    .. figure:: week-5-part-4.png

    Notice that the controller still switches, but less often than before.
 Also, it now switches to the blended controller (cyan line).
-Depending on how you set ``self.d_unsafe`` and ``self.d_at_obs``, the number of switches and between which controllers the supervisor switches may change.
+Depending on how you set the critical distances, the number of switches and between which controllers the supervisor switches may change.
 Experiment with different settings to observe their effect.

 How to migrate your solutions from last week
 --------------------------------------------

-Here are a few pointers to help you migrate your own solutions from last week to this week's simulator code.
-You only need to pay attention to this section if you want to use your own solutions, otherwise you can use what is provided for this week and skip this section.

-#.
-The simulator has seen a significant amount of changes from last week to support this week's programming exercises.
-It is *recommended* that you do not overwrite any of the files this week with your solutions from last week.
-#.
-However, you can selectively replace the sections delimited last week (by ``START/END CODE BLOCK``) in ``GoToGoal.m`` and ``AvoidObstacles.m``, as well as the sections that were copied from each into ``AOandGTG.m``.
+You can replace all of the provided go-to-goal and avoid-obstacles code with your code from the last week.

 Week 6
 ======